 October – March 9 am – 5:15 pm

-The Treasury is located in the Basilica on the left side.
+The Treasury is located inside the Basilica on the left side.
+Entrance fee is payable for the museum.

 The necropolis of the 1st century is located below the grottoes and can be visited only with advance reservation and with guide.
 The minimum age of visitors is 15 years.
-To visit the necropolis online booking is available.
+Online booking is available.

-Entrance Vatican · Opening hours of the Vatican gardens
+Entrance and opening hours of the Vatican gardens

 Vatican Gardens are both in the Vatican and in the summer residence of the Popes Castel Gandolfo.
 Tickets for the Vatican Gardens in Rome are available in combination with the Vatican Museums and the Sistine Chapel.